Rivermaya (album): Commercial performance

 Rivermaya received gold certification status a few months after being released.
 Eventually, sales grew and the album was certified triple platinum by the Philippine Association of the Record Industry (PARI), denoting sales of over 120,000 copies.

 Aftermath

-The album's success catapulted Rivermaya into one of the Philippines' premier rock bands of the 1990s, along with the Eraserheads.
+The album's success catapulted Rivermaya into one of the Philippines' premier rock bands of the 1990s, along with Eraserheads.
 The band frequently held live performances, appeared in television programs, and embarked on extensive tours around the country.
 Despite the popularity that established the band's status, it also bought conflict and disagreements to the members and managers.

 In 1995, Perfecto de Castro left the group, citing creative differences with managers Lizza Nakpil and Chito Roño as the reason for his departure.
 He went on to form a power trio called TriAxis.
 Even with de Castro's exit, Rivermaya decided to forge on, and began working on their second studio album.